cap-js/mcp-server/README.md

 This will provide the command `cds-mcp` to start the CAP MCP server.

-Configure your MCP client (Cline, opencode, Claude Code, etc.) to start the server using the `cds-mcp` command.
+Configure your MCP client (Cline, opencode, Claude Code, GitHub Copilot, etc.) to start the server using the `cds-mcp` command.

 ### Usage in VS Code